Howard Bayne (basketball)

 Howard Edgar Bayne (July 28, 1942 – May 14, 2018) was an American basketball player.

 University of Tennessee

-At 6'6" and 230 lbs, a fierce competitor, this All-Southeastern Conference player was known as the "Chairman of the Boards" during his tenure as a power forward under Coach Ray Mears at the University of Tennessee.
-Bayne was considered by many to be Mears greatest intimidator, “Howard was the greatest intimidator I have ever had on a basketball team,” Mears told the Knoxville Journal's Ben Byrd in “The Basketball Vols.”
-“When Howard went after the ball, there weren’t many people who felt like arguing with him.”
+At 6 ft 6 in (1.98 m) and 230 pounds (104 kg), Bayne played as a power forward for the University of Tennessee under coach Ray Mears.
+He was nicknamed the "Chairman of the Boards" for his rebounding ability and was selected to the All-Southeastern Conference team during his college career.

+In The Basketball Vols, Mears described Bayne as one of the most intimidating players on his teams.

 Professional basketball

 He was selected by the Baltimore Bullets in the 15th round (107th pick overall) of the 1966 NBA draft.

 He played for the Kentucky Colonels (1967–68) in the American Basketball Association for 69 games.
 As a Colonel, Bayne was known as an "enforcer skilled primarily at fouling the opposition".